fenago/DevSecOps-course/lab_guides/Lab_12.md

 sources for further security testing.

-Should I use FuzzDB or Radamsa?
-FuzzDB provides security data payloads for various kinds of security testing, such as SQL injection, XXE, XSS, and command injection.
-It\'s recommended you use FuzzDB for security testing.
-On the other hand, we use Radamsa to generate formatted data to test unexpected behaviors such as username, ID, telephone number, address, and date.

 API fuzz testing with Automation Frameworks
 ===========================================

-In Lab 5,
-*Security API and Fuzz Testing*, we demonstrated how to use JMeter to do fuzz testing with OWASP ZAP.
+In Lab 5, *Security API and Fuzz Testing*, we demonstrated how to use JMeter to do fuzz testing with OWASP ZAP.
 In this lab, we will demonstrate other techniques using Selenium/ **data-driven testing** (**DDT**).